-We have picked out an incredible swim route from the Center Island Pier to Ward's Island Beach and back.
-The entire route is no more than 5-12 feet deep, and you can see nothing but sand for the entire swim.
+We have picked out an incredible swim route east from the Centre Island Pier towards Ward's Island Beach and back.
+The entire route is no more than 8-12 feet deep, and you can see nothing but sand for the entire swim.

 Lake Ontario has not been this clean in a very long time.
 We are raising awareness for water quality and we have partnered with Lake Ontario Waterkeepers.
 Lake Ontario Waterkeeper is founded on the belief that it is possible to achieve a swimmable, drinkable, fishable world.

 Choose from three different swim distances: